temporalio/edu-errstrat-python-code/exercises/non-retryable-error-types/README.md

    in your Worker output refresh the page and look for a **Pending Activities** section.
 In this section you should see **Heartbeat Details** and JSON representing the payload.
-   1. Remember, the simulation will finish at a random interval.
-You may need to run this a few times to see the results.
+   1. Remember, the simulation will finish at a random interval, and success is not guaranteed in the simulation.
+You may need to run this a few times to see the a successful execution.

 You have now seen how heartbeats are implemented and appear when an Activity is running.